schmxtz/one_life/README.md

-# one_life
+# ONE LIFE
-One life - make it count
+You only have one life - make it count.
+Don't die or it's over.